opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 ### Building a k-NN index from a model

-For some of the algorithms that the k-NN plugin support, the native library index needs to be trained before it can be used.
-It would be expensive to train every newly created segment, so, instead, the plugin introduces the concept of a *model* used to initialize the native library index during segment creation.
-You can create a model by calling the [Train API]({{site.url}}{{site.baseurl}}/search-plugins/knn/api#train-a-model) and passing in the source of training data and the method definition of the model.
+For some of the algorithms that the k-NN plugin supports, the native library index needs to be trained before it can be used.
+It would be expensive to train every newly created segment, so instead, the plugin introduces the concept of a *model* that initializes the native library index during segment creation.
+You can create a model by calling the [Train API]({{site.url}}{{site.baseurl}}/search-plugins/knn/api#train-a-model) and passing in the source of the training data and the method definition of the model.
 Once training is complete, the model is serialized to a k-NN model system index.
 Then, during indexing, the model is pulled from this index to initialize the segments.

 To train a model, you first need an OpenSearch index with training data in it.
 Training data can come from any `knn_vector` field that has a dimension matching the dimension of the model you want to create.
 Training data can be the same data that you are going to index or data in a separate set.
 To create a training index, send the following request: